bigcommerce/sass-style-guide/README.md

 * Use lower-case and shorthand hex values
 * Use unit-less line-height values
 * Where allowed, avoid specifying units for zero values
-* Never specify the height property unless it's specifically needed (`min-height` is cool)
+* Never specify the height property unless it’s specifically needed (`min-height` is cool)
 * Never use `!important` (Utility classes are an exception but still should be avoided)
 * Try to only style the property you are explicitly concerned with to reduce